 Salisbury real estate guide & listings for sale

-Salisbury is reasonably good for those who like a quiet atmosphere, as there tend to be low levels of noise from traffic - although that is not the case closer to the railway line.
+Salisbury is fairly good for those who enjoy a quiet atmosphere, as noise from the streets and other parts of the city is rarely an issue - although that is not the case close to the railway line.

 Driving is an excellent transportation option in Salisbury.
 Finding a place to park is generally easy.
 Salisbury is not very well-suited for those who travel by foot since carrying out daily needs is very inconvenient.

 The predominant housing types in Salisbury are single detached homes and townhouses.
 Around one third of homes in this village were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1990s.
 This part of the Greater Moncton metropolitan area is primarily composed of four or more bedroom and three bedroom homes.
 Roughly three quarters of the population of this village own their home whereas renters make up the remainder.

 Families may consider it difficult to reach high schools and primary schools as pedestrians.
 Additionally, daycares are not especially plentiful and therefore not always within walking distance.
 As far as food is concerned, reaching the nearest supermarket on foot is practical for some, but not all, property owners in Salisbury.
 There are also a few opportunities for those who care about nearby restaurants.